isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 description: SSI's Advanced Certificate in Social Service equips learners with the horizontal skills necessary to be a Social Service Assistant.
 ---
----
-title: Advanced Certificate in Social Service
-permalink: /training/cet-programmes/advanced-certificate-in-social-service/
-description: SSI's Advanced Certificate in Social Service equips learners with the horizontal skills necessary to be a Social Service Assistant.
----
 ## Overview: Advanced Certificate in Social Service Course

 The Advanced Certificate in Social Service is a foundational programme that aims to equip learners with the necessary knowledge and skills to be collaborative, client-centric, compassionate and resilient individuals who are able to carry out their roles effectively when working with clients, partners and stakeholders.
 The programme further equips learners with the knowledge, skills and attitudes required in para-counselling.
 This allows them to provide service support to various clients and when working with volunteers in social service agencies (SSAs), communities and institutional settings.